nocapro/tool-generation-protocol/README.md

 export default defineTGPConfig({
   // The Root of the Agent's filesystem (Ephemeral in serverless)
   rootDir: './.tgp',
+  // NOTE: The 'db' and 'fs' sections below are METADATA for the Agent.
+  // The actual database and filesystem permissions must be injected at runtime.

   // 1.
 DATA: How the Agent sees your DB
   db: {